The-Marcy-Lab-School/2-3-1-flexbox/README.md

 ## Part 4 - Growing and Shrinking

-> **Pacing:** 15 minutes (50 minutes total)
-> **Learning Objective:** See how flex items behave when space is limited.
-> * Now open the `2-flexing/` directory and serve the `index.html` page.
-> * Here we want to demonstrate how the `flex-wrap`, `flex-basis` and `flex-grow` properties all control how flex items behave when space is limited.
-Show first what the default behavior of flex items is without any of these values set.
-Then add/remove them to show the difference.
+The `flex-wrap`, `flex-basis` and `flex-grow` properties all control how flex items behave when space is limited.
-> `flex-basis` often causes confusion since it is similar (but different) from setting the `width` of each flex item.

 ### Flex Wrap